-Kelly Truong, MD, is a staff psychiatrist at The Menninger Clinic and an assistant professor at Baylor College of Medicine.
-Her specialty is addiction psychiatry.
+Kelly Truong, MD, is a staff psychiatrist at The Menninger Clinic and an assistant professor in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
+She is board certified in addiction psychiatry.

 Dr. Truong also has special expertise in psychodynamic psychotherapy, and her research interests include clinical addiction psychopharmacology.

 She is a member of the American Academy of Addiction Psychiatry, American Psychoanalytic Association and the Houston Psychoanalytic Society.